 PRONI and Derry City Council Archive have worked together to digitise historic records from the Londonderry Corporation from 1673 to 1901.

 The Archive and Genealogical Service, located at the Tower Museum, is the access point for the Council’s archive and genealogical collections.
 The collections include records such as minute volumes and correspondence, plus a wide range of architectural drawings, art work on paper and private collections on the railway industry, the shirt factories and civil rights.

-For further details about the collection or to make an appointment to access the collection please contact:
+For further details about the collection or to make an appointment to access the collection contact:

-War Memorial records relating to soldiers who fell during WW1 and whose names appear on the War Memorial in the Diamond, L~Derry, have also been digitised.
+War Memorial records on soldiers who fell during WW1 and whose names appear on the War Memorial in the Diamond, Londonderry, have also been digitised.